xyshyniaphy/dharmapk/README.md

 2. The application fetches, parses, and renders the data.
 3. The user can interact with the mind map (pan, zoom, hover).
 4. Rendering is handled by D3.js.
-5. State is managed globally using Recoil.
+5. State is managed globally using Jotai.

 **Core Requirements:**
 - Visualize hierarchical data.